 - In person and in public on social media, I often share difficult emotions, authentic language (i.e., swearing) and honest opinions

-I am married with two young children.
-I am an award-winning college instructor and am currently an Associate Faculty member at Royal Roads University in Victoria, BC.
-I have an M.Ed.
-My Master's work, for which I won the 2012 Canadian Association for the Study of Women in Education graduate award, focused on the Human Body Project as a form of arts-based research.
+I am married with two school-age children.
+I am an award-winning college instructor and currently an adjunct instructor at Royal Roads University in Victoria, BC.
+My M.Ed. work, for which I won the 2012 Canadian Association for the Study of Women in Education graduate award, focused on the Human Body Project as a form of arts-based research.
 I have also been a journalist for national publications, an ad agency creative director, a visual artist with paintings in hundreds of collections (see http://tashadiamant.wix.com/gallery), and an experiential workshop/yoga teacher at Kripalu Center and the Omega Institute.
 I still teach yoga to children and prison inmates.